sholladay/hapi-doorkeeper/README.md

 init();
 ```

-The route above at `/dashboard` can only be accessed by logged in users, as denoted by the `session` strategy being `required`.
-If you are logged in, it will display your profile, otherwise it will redirect you to a login screen.
+In the example above, only logged in users are able to access `/dashboard`, as denoted by the `session` strategy being `required`.
+If you are logged in, it will display your profile, otherwise it will redirect you to a login screen and after you log in it will redirect you back to `/dashboard`.

 Authentication is managed by [Auth0](https://auth0.com/).
 A few steps are required to finish the integration.